MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-prepare.md

 #### Microsoft Intune

 No infrastructure update is required for you to use Microsoft Intune because it is cloud-based.
-  - If you are using MEM Intune with E3 licenses you will be able to leverage **Feature Update Deployments** to easily manage moving between Windows 10 versions or to Windows Sun Valley.
+  - If you are using Microsoft Intune with E3 licenses you will be able to leverage **Feature Update Deployments** to easily manage moving between Windows 10 versions or to Windows Sun Valley.

 #### Windows Autopilot